2023 CAS Distinguished Research Awards (CASDRA)

 Donal is a literary historian specializing in U.S. fiction from the Civil War until the present, particularly the relationship between American literature and social institutions such as schools, libraries, and the press.
 He is the author of On Company Time: American Modernism in the Big Magazines (Columbia University Press, 2016) and essays in PMLA, Modern Language Quarterly, and the Los Angeles Review of Books, among other venues.

-Since 2021, his primary research project has been Citizens of Cossitt, a collaboration with Memphis Public Library that provides a multi-media history of public libraries in Memphis.
+Since 2021, his primary research project has been a Citizens of Cossitt, a collaboration with Memphis Public Library that provides a multi-media history of public libraries in Memphis.
 The joint work of librarians, archivists, graduate and undergraduate students, and library patrons, Citizens creates new digital collections, exhibitions, and learning tools for Dig Memphis, the digital branch of the Memphis Public Library, that center on the public library as a site of civil rights activity.
 So far, the research team has collected, digitized, and publicly exhibited over 500 images and documents (available here); created two new digital repositories and research guides; preserved and made available over 50 hours of oral histories related to Memphis neighborhoods from the Everett Cook Oral History Collection and written over 100 public history posts for @digmemphishistory, the Instagram account for MPL’s digital branch.

 He has also worked closely on cultural programming at several organizations in Memphis, including Indie Memphis, the Dixon Gallery and Gardens, and Clayborn Temple.
 In 2019, he curated the exhibit Painted Words: Collaborations in Print, 1869-1969 for the Brooks Museum of Art.
 The art installation Student Movements, co-created with students and faculty from Crosstown High School, will open at Crosstown Arts in May 2024.